 With no outs, you don't do that.

-Then you got a double play, you got a double play.
+Then you got to double play.

 Yeah.

-You go, I don't want to risk another throw to you that goes past you.
+I don't want to risk another throw to you that goes past you.

 But I learned that from that's not my idea.

-I learned that from Joe Torrey, and I wish Aaron Boone knew it.
+I learned that from Joe Torrey and I wish Aaron Boone knew it.

 He cost us a run last night because Aaron Boone didn't know it.